 Title IV of the Higher Education Act of 1965 governs the federal student aid programs.
 OKWU is authorized to participate in federal Title IV programs.
 Application is made through the Title IV Program Participation Agreement.
-Should a student wish to review the PPA, he or she should contact the Financial Aid Office at financialaid@okwu.edu or 918-335-6282.
+Should a student wish to review the PPA, he or she should contact the Office of Financial Aid at financialaid@okwu.edu or 918-335-6282.